Venchislaw/LearningAI/Theory/Essays/Optimizers In Deep Learning.md

 	- Adam
 	- Adamax
 	- Nadam
-- Conclusion\
+- Conclusion

 Enjoy!

 ---

 Parameter tuning based on the Loss Function results is the key part of Deep Learning that gives our models ability to learn.
-Picking a good optimizer can be really tricky process full of confusion, so this article will describe all main optimizers in Deep Learning.
-This article was inspired by the following paper: [An overview of gradient descent optimization algorithms - Sebastian Ruder](https://arxiv.org/pdf/1609.04747), however in this article I try to cover topic wider, introducing all formulas and their effects.
+Picking a good optimizer can be a really tricky process full of confusion, so this article will describe all main optimizers in Deep Learning.
+This article was inspired by the following paper: [An overview of gradient descent optimization algorithms - Sebastian Ruder](https://arxiv.org/pdf/1609.04747), however in this article I try to cover the topic wider, introducing all formulas and their effects.